neurodata/ExploratoryGraph/README.md

-This is a Shiny repo for exploratory graph analysis
+This is a webservice that generates D3 visualization for graph.

+A stochastic block model is estimated using adjacency spectral embedding & k-means.